Mikhail Vrubel: Decorative works

 Vrubel spent the winter of 1892–1893 in Abramtsevo.
 Due to regular commissioned works made for Mamontov, Vrubel's reputation in Moscow grew greatly.
-For instance, the painter received the order to decorate the Dunker family mansion on the Povarskaya Street.
-Also, together with the most famous architect of Moscow Art Nouveau Fyodor Schechtel, Vrubel decorated the Zinaida Morozova's mansion on Spiridonovka street and A. Morozov's house in Podsosenskiy lane.
+For instance, the painter received the order to decorate the Dunker family mansion on Povarskaya Street.
+Also, together with the most famous architect of Moscow Art Nouveau Fyodor Schechtel, Vrubel decorated Zinaida Morozova's mansion on Spiridonovka street and A. Morozov's house in Podsosenskiy lane.

 Vrubel' decorative works illustrate how universal his talents were.
 The painter combined painting with architecture, sculpture and applied art.
 Karpova recognized his leading role in creating ensembles of Moscow Modern.
 Vrubel's sculpture attracted the attention of his contemporaries.
 For instance, at the end of his life, Aleksandr Matveyev mentioned that "without Vrubel there would be no Sergey Konenkov...".

 The gothic composition "Robert and the Nuns" is usually considered as the most important Vrubel's sculpture; it decorates the staircase of the Morozov mansion.
 Literature on architecture emphasizes the exclusive role that Vrubel played in forming artistic appearances of the Moscow Art Nouveau.
 The artist created several compositions (small sculptural plastics from maiolica and tiles) which decorated important buildings in modern and pseudo-Russian style (Moscow Yaroslavsky railway station, Osobnyak M. F. Yakunchikovoy, Dom Vasnetsova).
 The Mamontov's mansion on Sadovaya-Spasskaya street was built exactly according to Vrubel's architectural ideas; he also headed several other projects, such as the church in Talashkino and exhibition pavilion in Paris.

 Until November 1893, Vrubel worked on "The judgement of Paris" that was supposed to decorate the Dunker's mansion.
 Yaremich later defined this work as a "high holiday of art".
 However, customers rejected both "Paris" and the hastily painted "Venice".
 A well-known collector Konstantin Artsybushev later bought both works.
 He also set up a studio in his house on Zemlyanoy Val street where Vrubel stayed for the first half of the 1890s.
 At that time, Anna Vrubel relocated to Moscow from Orenburg and was able to see her brother more often.